 How Many International Adoptions to the US?

-The greatest change in adoptions has been within the international adoption community.
-For the fiscal year ending September 30, 2019, the Intercountry Adoption statistics from the U.S. Department of State reported 2,971 total adoptions, with a relatively even split of boys and girls continuing to be reported.
+The greatest change in adoption has been within the international adoption community.
+For the fiscal year ending September 30, 2020, the Intercountry Adoption statistics from the U.S. Department of State reported 1,622 total adoptions, with a relatively even split of boys and girls continuing to be reported.
 In 2007 the total international adoptions were 19,601 (61.1% girls, 38.9% boys).
-The highest number of international adoptions was in 2004, when 22,989 children were adopted from abroad to the US.
+The highest number of international adoptions was in 2004 when 22,989 children were adopted from abroad to the US.

 We wish we could say that this decline reflects less need for international adoption with fewer children entering state care and greater numbers of adoptions within the country.
 Unfortunately, this is not true.